Loading

 Quick Answer

 AR/VR industrial training reduces workplace accidents by 45%, improves knowledge retention from 10% to 75% (7.5x), and trains workers 4x faster than classroom methods.
 Implementation costs Rs 8-40 lakh for Indian factories (40-60% less than global vendors).
 Key industries: manufacturing, oil & gas, automotive, pharma, power, steel, construction, and aerospace.
-Bangalore and Coimbatore are emerging as India's AR/VR training development hubs.

 75%